Condo Reviews D Leedon Condo Review: Too big for its own good?

 At the side of the swimming pool are a couple of fitness stations.
 If you have young kids, you probably would not want them to be climbing on this unsupervised.

-There are two tennis courts here as well, and if you are thinking that is too few for a 1,715 unit development, there is still one more at the far corner of the condominium.
+There are two tennis courts here as well, and if you think that is too few for a 1,715 unit development, there is still one more at the far corner of the condominium.

 Next to that is an outdoor fitness station, of which there are multiple spread around the D Leedon condo.